Row-Column Mirror Symmetry for Colored Torus Knot Homology: Proof of Propositions and

-In this appendix we prove Proposition \ref{prop: forkslyde}.
-We prove this proposition in several stages.
-In establishing the homotopy equivalence $B_{w_1}J_n \simeq C_n$ in Section \S \ref{sec: fork_slide}, we passed through the complex $STM_n$ of Definition \ref{def: stmn} via a series of fork slides.
-We begin by verifying a certain $y$-ified version of these fork slides.
+Next, we turn our attention to Proposition \ref{prop: forkslyde}, beginning by verifying a certain $y$-ified version of Proposition \ref{prop: fork_moves}.
 Before doing this, we pause to establish notation.
 For each $k \geq 0$, let $\Sigma_k^{\pm}, \tilde{\Sigma}_k^{\pm}$ denote the complexes of singular Soergel bimodules depicted below.

 As usual, there are dot-sliding homotopies $h^{\pm} \in \text{End}^{-1}(\Sigma_k^{\pm})$, $\tilde{h}^{\pm} \in \text{End}^{-1}(\tilde{\Sigma}_k^{\pm})$ satisfying $[d, h^+] = [d, \tilde{h}^+] = x_{k + 2} - x_1''$, $[d, h^-] = [d, \tilde{h}^-] = x_1 - x_{k + 2}''$.
 Let $f_k^{\pm} \in \text{Hom}^0_{\text{Ch}(SSBim_{k + 2})}(\Sigma_k^{\pm}, \tilde{\Sigma}_k^{\pm})$ and $g_k^{\pm} \in \text{Hom}^0_{\text{Ch}(SSBim_{k + 2})}(\tilde{\Sigma}_k^{\pm}, \Sigma_k^{\pm})$ denote the fork-slide homotopy equivalences of Proposition \ref{prop: fork_moves}.